Concrete Sealing After Pressure Washing: Is It Worth It?

 Your budget is tight.
 If you are choosing between pressure washing and sealing, choose the washing.
 A clean, unsealed driveway looks and performs far better than a dirty, sealed one.
 Sealing is an enhancement, not a necessity.
 You can always add it later.

 These prices are for sealing only, applied after a separate pressure washing service.
-Most companies, including ours, offer a bundled discount when you book washing and sealing together, because the concrete needs to be cleaned before sealing anyway.
+If washing and sealing are discussed together, confirm the written scope before scheduling because concrete usually needs to be cleaned before sealing.
 Applying sealer to dirty concrete is a waste of money since the sealer locks in the dirt and stains.
-For overall cleaning costs, check our Katy TX pricing guide.
+For overall cleaning cost factors, check the Katy TX pricing guide.

 How to Know If Your Concrete Needs Resealing

 There is a simple test you can do at home.
 Pour a small amount of water on your driveway.
-If the water beads up and sits on the surface, the existing sealer is still working.
-If the water soaks into the concrete and darkens the surface within 30 seconds, the sealer has worn off and the concrete is absorbing moisture again.
+If the water beads up and sits on the surface, the existing sealer may still be working.
+If the water soaks into the concrete and darkens the surface quickly, the sealer may have worn off and the concrete may be absorbing moisture again.

 Ready to Wash and Seal?

 If your driveway is due for a cleaning, now is the time to decide whether sealing makes sense for your situation.
-We can assess your concrete's condition, recommend the right approach, and give you a clear price for both services.
-Request a free quote or call (281) 555-0147.
+Share concrete condition, age, drainage, sealer history, photos, and finish goals so cleaning and sealing can be reviewed together.
+Request a quote.